Arabanoo: Captivity

+Smallpox

+In April 1789, smallpox broke out amongst the Indigenous people around Sydney.
+No cases were reported among the European colonists, though one sailor, a Native American, caught the disease and died.
+Arabanoo was utilised by the colonists to look for survivors and was horrified when he approached the campsites which were either devoid of human life or filled with the putrid corpses of his people.

+He is recorded as being "in silent agony for some time, at last he exclaimed 'All dead!
+All dead!' and then hung his head in mournful silence".
+Arabanoo later helped bring several of those found alive but sick back to a hut near the settlement's hospital.
+He helped nurse them, including a boy named Nanbaree and girl named Boorong.
+Soon after, Arabanoo himself displayed symptoms of the disease.

+Death

-In 1789, smallpox broke out in the settlement, and spread amongst the Indigenous population.
-Having no immunity, an estimated 2000 died.
-After only 6 months amongst the settlers, Arabanoo died of smallpox, which he called galgalla, on 18 May 1789.
+After six months amongst the settlers, Arabanoo died of smallpox, which he called gal-gal-la, on 18 May 1789.
 He was buried in the garden of the government building.
 Colonel David Collins said his death was "to the great regret of everyone who had witnessed how little of the savage was found in his manner, and how quickly he was substituting in its place a docile, affable, and truly amiable deportment".